Sumatriptan Tablets (50mg & 100mg)

 Sumatriptan is an effective and fast-acting medicine used for treating migraines and cluster headaches.
 It is part of a group of medicines called triptans, or serotonin (5-HT1) agonists.

-It is the generic version of the drug Imigran.
+It is the generic version of the drug Imigran used to treat migraines.
 Triptans are prescribed for migraine sufferers to help cope with the changes in the brain caused by migraines.
 By contracting blood vessels, triptans are able to stabilise brain chemicals and alleviate the pain brought on by migraines.

-Other forms of this medicine include a nasal spray and an injection.
+Other forms of this medicine include imigran nasal spray and an injection.

 Migraine Treatment with Sumatriptan